matiboux/matiboux-guides/app/app/src/content/docs/dev/docker/compose.md

 6. Docker sets the terminal behavior for when running (`tty`, `stdin_open`).
 7. Docker mounts external dependencies in the container on start (`volumes`).
 8. Docker exposes ports to other services and the host (`expose`, `ports`).
+9. Docker Watch allows developers to make changes in the running container (`develop`).